nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `unassign INDEX... c/CLASS_NAME`

-- Unassigns students at the given indices from an existing `CLASS_NAME` class
+- Unassigns students at the given indices from an existing `CLASS_NAME` class.

 Example: